puppetlabs/puppetlabs-java_ks/README.md

 Timeout in seconds for all keytool commands.
 Can be disabled by passing 0.
 Default: 120

 ##### `storetype`

-The storetype parameter allows you to use 'jceks' format if desired.
+The storetype parameter allows you to use 'jceks' or 'pkcs12' format certificates if desired.

 ```puppet
 java_ks { 'puppetca:/opt/puppet/truststore.jceks':